qutip/qutip/doc/guide/guide-parfor.rst

 [ 0  2  4  6  8 10 12 14 16 18]

-This example also highlights the fact that the parfor function does not evaluate the sequence of elements sequentially.
-Therefore, passing an index variable, as done in the previous example, is useful if one needs to keep track of individual function evaluations.
-Parfor is also useful for repeated tasks such as generating plots corresponding to the dynamical evolution of your system.
+This example also highlights the fact that the parfor function does not evaluate the sequence of elements in order.
+Therefore, passing an index variable, as done in the previous example, is useful if one needs to keep track of individual function evaluations, for example when plotting.
+Parfor is also useful for repeated tasks such as generating plots corresponding to the dynamical evolution of your system, or simultaneously simulating different parameter configurations.